 How to Choose the Best Sampling Method

-List goals.
-This study has two main goals: (1) maximize precision and (2) stay
+- List goals.
+This study has two main goals: (1) maximize precision and (2) stay within budget.

 Identify potential sampling methods.
 This tutorial has covered three basic